Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 5. Pole Arms

-Spears, halberds, poleaxes, glaives, and bardiches are all types of polearms.
+Spears, halberds, poleaxes, glaives, and bardiches are all polearms.
 Staff weapons in Medieval or Renaissance England were grouped under the common term “staves.”

-Pole weapons are somewhat simple to make and easy to use as they often come from agricultural or hunting tools.
+Pole weapons are simple and easy to make as they often come from agricultural or hunting tools.

 The majority of men holding pole weapons with pointed tips were identified early in the history of organised combat as efficient military units.
-In defence, the men having the polearms were not easy to reach.
+In defence, the men who had polearms were not easy to reach.
 On the attack, they were deadly to any units that could not step aside.

 With the birth of armoured fighters, mainly cavalry, pole weapons often merged the spearpoint with a hammerhead or an axe for a swaying strike which could penetrate or break armour.